Lennard-Jones fluid

 boundary p p p

-Now, instead of creating a new region and adding atoms to it, we can simply add the following command:
+Here, instead of creating a new region and adding atoms to it, we can simply import the previously saved configuration by adding the following command to input.md.lammps:

 # 2) System definition